Are Proactive Remediations run during Autopilot?

 2. The Basics

-Microsoft is telling us the fact that the client policy retrieval occurs after a restart of the device or the Intune Management Extension.
-Guess what get’s installed during Autopilot, the IME….
+Microsoft tells us that the client policy retrieval occurs after a restart of the device or the Intune Management Extension.
+Guess what gets installed during Autopilot: the IME.

 As shown above, I made sure I added Proactive remediation to enable Bitlocker on all devices